mareeskannanr/shop-infomation-app/README.md

 # shop-infomation-app
-An Utility to Display Active Shops Informations for searched date using Spring Boot, React, Bootstrap
+A Simple Utility to Display Active Shops Informations for searched date using Spring Boot, React, Bootstrap

 ## Server Setup
 Goto the folder **spring-boot-server** and run **_gradle clean build_**